Nutrition & Wellness Services

 What can I expect during our initial session?

-Nutrition counseling sessions are a time for us to talk about your needs and nutrition goals.
+Nutrition therapy sessions are a time for us to talk about your needs and nutrition goals.
 During your initial session we discuss your health, history, and personal situation in terms of food and nutrition.
 My approach is conversational, which means that session topics are flexible and adaptable to your needs.
 Nutrition-related topics that we might discuss include:

-Cooking at Home / Dining Out
+Tips for Cooking at Home / Dining Out

 Nutrition Science / Popular Media